MicrosoftDocs/fabric-docs/docs/workload-development-kit/fabric-data-plane.md

             }
     ```

 1. This connection can now be queried in order to access data from the Warehouse.
-For more information on utilizing the Microsoft.Data.SqlClient namespace, reference the[Microsoft.Data.SqlClient Namespace Documentation](/dotnet/api/microsoft.data.sqlclient)
+For more information on utilizing the Microsoft.Data.SqlClient namespace, reference the [Microsoft.Data.SqlClient Namespace Documentation](/dotnet/api/microsoft.data.sqlclient).

 ### Writing data